INFORMSJoC/2019.0902/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [PyMOSO: Software for Multi-Objective Simulation Optimization with R-PERLE and R-MinRLE](https://doi.org/10.1287/ijoc.2019.0902) by K. Cooper and S. Hunter.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [PyMOSO: Software for Multi-Objective Simulation Optimization with R-PERLE and R-MinRLE](https://doi.org/10.1287/ijoc.2019.0902) by K. Cooper and S. R. Hunter.
 The snapshot is based on
 [this SHA](https://github.com/pymoso/PyMOSO/commit/a38e27dfbf425955d2e01fac014bfe12e383543b)
 in the development repository.